 As the capital of the Philippines, Manila is the seat of government and serves as the country’s economic, administrative and social centre.
-More accurately referred to as Metro Manila or the National Capital Region, the city consists of several business sub-divisions, namely Makati, Ortigas, Bonifacio Global City and Quezon City.
-Manila is one of the most densely populated cities globally, with over 12.8 million residents.
+More accurately referred to as Metro Manila or the National Capital Region, the city consists of several business sub-divisions, namely Makati, Ortigas, Bonifacio Global City, and Quezon City.
+The city is the third biggest metropolis in the world and is also one of the most densely populated cities globally with over 12.8 million residents.

 Located in the Southeastern Mindanao region of Davao, Davao City serves as regional capital.
-Davao City houses over 1.4 million residents, the region’s largest population, as well as regional government offices.
+Davao City houses over 1.6 million residents, holding the region’s largest population, as well as regional government offices.
 The city is surrounded by neighbouring provinces to the north, west and south, while the Davao Gulf bounds Davao’s eastern coastline.
-As such, Davao City is an important gateway to the Gulf, having established overland, air and shipping trade routes over the years.
+As such, Davao City is an important gateway to the Gulf, and has established overland, air and shipping trade routes over the years.
 Davao Sasa Port, one of the region’s crucial government-operated sea port is located in Davao City.
-In 2017, the Davao region clocked a 10.9 percent GDP growth, higher than the national average of 6.7 percent.
-Davao’s rapid economic growth has contributed to rise in wages, primarily in Davao City, where average wages (S$895) are the highest in the region.
+In 2020, the Davao region’s Gross Regional Domestic Product was S$22.3 billion, ranking fifth highest across the Philippines in terms of its per-capital GRDP.

-Located over 120 km north of Manila, New Clark City is a planned community in Central Luzon, aimed at de-congesting the Philippines’ densely populated capital.
-Currently under development, the city is estimated to cover a total area of 93 square km, and house up to 2 million residents.
+Located over 120-km north of Manila, New Clark City is a planned community in Central Luzon, aimed at de-congesting the Philippines’ densely populated capital.
+Currently under development, the city is estimated to cover a total area of 93km2 and house up to 2 million residents.